adulau/hack-lu-2018/misp-summit/index.md

 old & new features to demonstrate the power of the trio.

 by Saâd Kadhi

+## misp42splunk

+misp42splunk app connects MISP and Splunk.
+The app is designed to be easy to install, set up and maintain using the Splunk GUI without editing directly files.
+You can use as many MISP instances as you like; one being defined at setup time to be the default instance.

+The main use cases are:

+MISP to SPLUNK: get MISP event attributes into Splunk search pipeline: | mispgetioc params | .... see MISP for SPLUNK: 2 Splunk alert actions are available to directly create events or increment attribute sighting in a MISP instance.

+BONUS: You can also create Splunk alert action to create The Hive alerts

+by Rémi Séguy

 ## Logistical Budget: Can we quantitatively compare APTs with MISP